jvverde/MarpaX-xPathLike/README.md

       and
     | (paths union)

-Addicionaly pQuery also supports the following operators
+Addicionaly xPathLike also supports the following operators

     eq, ne, lt, le, gt, ge and ~